theophilusx/tui/README.md

 programs.
 The interface requirements are quite simple and almost certainly don't exercise the many bugs hidden here!

+The basic abstraction is a window.
+I tend to use keywords to name windows and the abstractions in this library maintains a structure which tracks details about current windows.
+It makes it easier to have multiple windows at the same time.

 ## License

 Copyright © 2016 Tim Cross